team-somehow/judg3/hardhat/README.md

-# Voting System - Deployed Contracts
+# Judg3 - Deployed Contracts

 This project contains smart contracts designed to manage voting on projects using a blockchain-based system.
 Below are the deployed contract addresses and their descriptions on various networks.